aliceinwire/JITALIAN/README.md

 JITALIAN

-Italian - Japanaese Edict dictionary
+Italian - Japanaese
+Japanese - Italian
+Edict dictionary

-is a fork from http://virgo.unive.it/itadict/ that is under <a href=http://virgo.unive.it/itadict/?p=download&l=eng> Attribution-NonCommercial-ShareAlike CC BY-NC-SA v3.0</a>
+This dictionary is adapted from http://virgo.unive.it/itadict/ that is under <a href=http://virgo.unive.it/itadict/?p=download&l=eng> Attribution-NonCommercial-ShareAlike CC BY-NC-SA v3.0</a>

 I'm keeping it update and you are free to contribute and send pull request.